-- In the above-mentioned plot, red circles are closed to the origin of x-axis and y-axis, leading the value of z to lower and star is exactly the opposite of the circle, it is away from the origin of x-axis and y-axis, leading the value of z to high.
+- In the above-mentioned plot, red circles are closed to the origin of the x-axis and y-axis, leading the value of z to lower, and star is exactly the opposite of the circle, it is away from the origin of the x-axis and y-axis, leading to the value of z to high.

-When we look at the hyperplane the origin of the axis and y-axis, it looks like a circle.
-Refer below image.
+When we look at the hyperplane, the origin of the axis and y-axis looks like a circle.
+Refer to the below image.

 Pros of SVM Algorithm

-- Even if input data are non-linear and non-separable, SVMs generate accurate classification results because of its robustness.
+- Even if input data are non-linear and non-separable, SVMs generate accurate classification results because of their robustness.

-- In the decision function, it uses a subset of training points called support vectors hence it is memory efficient.
+- The decision function uses a subset of training points called support vectors; hence, it is memory efficient.